piano-miles/SPANet/docs/TTBar.md

 python -m spanet.test ./spanet_output/version_0 -tf data/full_hadronic_ttbar/testing.h5 --gpu
 ```

-Next we will output all SPANet predictions on a set of events in order to analyze them further, simply run `predict.py` as follows.
+Next, we will output all SPANet predictions on a set of events in order to analyze them further, simply run `predict.py` as follows.

 ```bash
 # Example Dataset